egoist/rollup-plugin-esbuild/README.md

 ### Bundle mode

 This plugin also includes an experimental `bundle` mode which lets rollup `resolve`, `load`, and `transform` imported files but leaves bundling to esbuild.
+In my simple test it's around 50% faster than non-bundle mode, but still 10x slower than raw esbuild.

 To enable this mode, passing `experimentalBundling: true` to the options.

+Current limitation: no code splitting yet.

 ## License